apehead/poc-apollo-server-modules/README.md

 2. Using the [GraphQL Modules][graphql-modules-toolset] toolset, that integrates with Apollo Server.

-This repository contains examples for both apporaches.
+This repository contains examples for both approaches.

 ## Usage

-First, clone the this repository and install the dependencies:
+First, clone this repository and install the dependencies:

 ```shell
 $ yarn